 Fig. 10.
-The resource consumption and instance number under different bandwidth
+The resource consumption and instance number under different bandwidth.

-The bandwidth is another important factor that can impact the deployment scheme.
-In reality, transmission time is always the major part of response time.
-Therefore, we keep the configuration of a system fixed, and adjust the average bandwidth between servers and finally get Fig.10 (to illustrate both the computation resource consumption and storage resource consumption, here we multiply the storage resource consumption with 50 in the figure).
+(to illustrate both the computation resource consumption and storage resource consumption, here we multiply the storage resource consumption with 50 in the figure).
 We can find that, by increasing the bandwidth between servers, the resource consumption and instance number both decrease.
 And these will directly decrease the cost of schemes.
 Besides the data transmission between servers, the data transmission between mobile devices and edge servers are also an important factor that can impact the results.
-By comparing the results of #2 and #14, it can be found that costs increase 8.32% when the transmission rate between user and edge server becomes lower.
+By comparing the results of #2 and #14, it can be found that costs increase 8.32 percent when the transmission rate between the user and edge server becomes lower.

 Besides the former relations, there is another interesting point that the microservice instances show a trend of aggregation in the deployment in the experiment.
-The aggregation here means that microservice instances would like to be deployed on the same sever.
+The aggregation here means that microservice instances would like to be deployed on the same server.
 For example, the list [2, 0, 2, 0] has a larger aggregation degree than the list [1, 1, 1, 1].
-Naturally, here we use the variance to quantify the aggregation degree of instance number on server, and the results are shown in Fig.11.
+Naturally, here we use the variance to quantify the aggregation degree of instance number on server, and the results are shown in Fig. 11.
 In this figure we census the instance numbers on servers for different microservices in 50 edge service provision systems (the system configuration is #2), and illustrate the results with a scatter plot.
-In this figure, we can find that the variance becomes larger with the increasing of instances on edge server, which means the aggregation degree becomes larger.
+In this figure, we can find that the variance becomes larger with the increasing of instances on the edge server, which means the aggregation degree becomes larger.
 This phenomenon can be explained with the queuing theory, because that the sojourn time of M/M/c system is less than c parallel M/M/1 systems.

 Fig. 11.
-The aggregation degree of microservice instances
+The aggregation degree of microservice instances.